loopstick/CCADigitalElectronics_Spring2018/README.md

 - Work, Debug, and get help

 ### Homework: Project writeup
-- Project writeup due May 3 9am, all on Github
+- Project writeup due May 3 at 9am, all on Github
 	- Describe goals of project briefly
 	- Describe how, from a technical point of view, your choice of hardware and software achieves that goal